|Name||Mathematics for Economists|

 Can use differential calculus of several variables to analyse optimization problems in economics, analyse price elasticity of demand. - Corresponding problems are included in the final exam.

-Can solve problems related to normal distribution, use the table of the Laplace's function, perform operations using probability density function and cumulative probability distribution function. - One test, one homework assignment and several problems in the final exam are used to assess students’ knowledge on these topics.
+Can solve economic problems related to normal distribution, use the table of the Laplace's function, perform operations using probability density function and cumulative probability distribution function. - One test, one homework assignment and several problems in the final exam are used to assess students’ knowledge on these topics.